-The 3D shape of a biological molecule can tell you a lot about what that molecule does – and how its biological activity might be altered, for example to treat a disease.
+Activities at EMBL Grenoble focus on integrated structural biology research, and on developing state-of-the art instrumentation, methods and services.
+The 3D structure of a biological molecule can tell you a lot about what that molecule does – and how its biological activity might be blocked or altered, for example to treat a disease.

 Scientists at EMBL Grenoble determine 3D structures of human and viral proteins to understand how they interact with the nucleic acids DNA and RNA.
 To do so, they work closely with instrumentation developers and colleagues across the European Photon and Neutron (EPN) science campus to obtain the best possible data from synchrotron X-ray diffraction or cryo-electron microscopy experiments.

-EMBL Grenoble is a key player in the Partnership for Structural Biology (PSB) through which the Grenoble European Photon and Neutron (EPN) Campus institutes – EMBL, the European Synchrotron Radiation Facility (ESRF), the Institut Laue-Langevin, and the Institut de Biologie Structurale (IBS) – provide a uniquely comprehensive range of structural biology platforms for sample production, sample characterisation and structure determination for both in house research and external users.
+The four institutes join forces in the Partnership for Structural Biology (PSB), which provides a uniquely comprehensive range of state-of-the-art structural biology platforms for sample production, sample characterisation and structure determination for both in house research and external users.

-A cornerstone of the Outstation’s activities is the close interaction with the world-leading ESRF, which produces ultra-intense X–ray beams.
-EMBL staff collaborate with the ESRF in building and operating state-of-the-art X-ray beamlines, developing associated instrumentation and techniques, and providing expert help to visitors.
+A cornerstone of EMBL Grenoble's activities is the close interaction with the ESRF, which runs the Extremely Brilliant Source (EBS), the world's first fourth generation of synchrotron.
+Through the Joint Structural Biology Group (JSBG), EMBL staff collaborate with the ESRF in building and operating state-of-the-art X-ray beamlines, developing associated instrumentation and techniques, and providing expert help to visitors.

 Scientists in this unit use integrated structural and computational techniques to study biology at scales from molecular structures to organismal communities.